 I thought it was only fair for a paying customer to have the ability to sleep in with out squawking children at 7am.
 In 2017, we decided to only rent the other side if we were out of town or if the renter made it very clear they were going to be gone all day.
 In 2018, we decided to give the kids their own rooms.
 This meant we would move ourselves to the renters side, which is the proper master bedroom in our home.
 We recently removed the pocket door to re-open the large entry way between our living rooms, and our airbnb days are officially over in our current space.

 We’ve talked about renting our entire house for big events in Austin, but haven’t pulled the trigger on that for the sake of logistics.
 We love short term rentals, it was absolutely the easiest 36K dollars we’ve ever made!
 We love it so much, we bought a town home in Park City, UT a few years ago with 4 other couples and rent that full time on Aribnb!
+(Note: We sold the Utah property in 2019.)
 If you have any questions about how airbnb works or what it’s like to be an airbnb host, leave them in the comment section below.
 Are you a airbnb host?
 I’d love to hear…